-When you choose a professional tax debt relief service company to help you, the most important thing to remember is that it is not just a handful of certifications that sets a company apart – it is the combination of 22 solid qualities listed above that ensures the best tax solution.
+When you choose a professional tax debt relief service company to help you, the most important thing to remember is that it is not just a handful of certifications that sets a company apart – it is the combination of all the qualities listed above that ensures the best tax solution.

-We employ a three-step process to establish the best methods to solve your or your company’s tax issue in the most favorable manner based on the unique situation and your or your company’s financial profile.
+We employ a three-step process to solve your or your company’s tax issue in the most favorable manner based on the unique situation and your or your company’s financial profile.

 The first step is to do the investigation.